u2032/wall-t/src/main/docs/Readme.txt

 ==== What is it ? ====

-This application is a buil wall to monitor builds status over a TeamCity continous integration server.
+This application is a buil radiator to monitor builds status over a TeamCity continous integration server.

 ==== Quick Start ====